basveeling/wavenet/README.md

 ## Installation:
 - `pip install -r requirements.txt`

-## Note on computational cost:
-The Wavenet model is quite expensive to train and sample from.
-We can however trade computation coast with accuracy and fidility by lowering the sampling rate, layer stacks and the amount of channels per layer.
-A Tesla K80 can generate ~15 samples per second using the `small` configuration, around ~4 minutes of sampling for a second of audio, at a sampling rate of 4000hz.

 ## Sampling:
 Once the first model checkpoint is created, you can start sampling.
 An existing model checkpoint is included trained on the chopin dataset from http://iwk.mdw.ac.at/goebl/mp3.html